Hati-Research/intrusive-thoughts/book/src/liltcp.md

 First, it initializes the clock, then the GPIO.
 These are initialized with functions created to allow for easier code sharing, so these include more code than necessary.
-Next, lilos initializes SYSTICK and spawns a LED blinking task.
+Next, we initialize the SYSTICK and spawn an LED blinking task.

 The LED blinking task itself is pretty bare: